Close Menu

 4. Where do you and your wife like to go for date night?

 Anywhere alone with my wife is my favorite place to be.
 We don't get a lot of nights off anymore with our new baby, but when we do, we try to go out to a new place each time and just enjoy each other's company.
-There's so many great new restaurants in Denver and Boulder that we always seem to have a new experience wherever we go when we have a date night.
+There are so many great new restaurants in Denver and Boulder that we always seem to have a new experience wherever we go when we have a date night.

 5. What's a secret you can tell us about your time on "Top Chef"?